 Boa Constrictors

-In many ways to over simplify things I describe life there very much like life at the cottage.
+In many ways, to oversimplify things, I describe life there very much like life at the cottage.
 You don’t buy nice things or unnecessary things.
-You always have mud on your pants, its hot and there are always bugs.
+You always have mud on your pants, it’s hot, and there are always bugs.
 To properly describe the magic and beauty of where I live.
-I live in an area that has a large concentration of black howler monkey’s that have the loudest primate call(s) in the world and are extremely vocal day and night.
-We have a huge assortment of various wildlife from about 200 species of birds, large concentration of jaguars and large cats.
-We have crocodiles, turtles, snakes, tarantulas, scorpions, tree frogs, killer bees and everything in between.
+I live in an area that has a large concentration of black howler monkeys that have the loudest primate call(s) in the world and are extremely vocal day and night.
+We have a huge assortment of various wildlife, from about 200 species of birds, a large concentration of jaguars, and mountain lions.
+We have crocodiles, turtles, snakes, tarantulas, scorpions, tree frogs, killer bees, and everything in between.

 A Cane toad and Milky tree frog

-Life is very labor intensive.
-We have no Walmart or Amazon.com.
+Life is very labor-intensive.
+We have no Walmart or Amazon.
 We live at the very end of a dirt road that multiple times a year becomes too flooded for vehicles to pass.
 All our supplies and provisions need to be driven or walked in.
-Some trips I have come in by canoe.
+On some trips, I have come in by canoe.

-We are about a 45 minute walk from the main road and heart of the village.
-Walking from the farm towards the village our first neighbor is probably a 35 minute walk.
+We are about a 45-minute walk from the main road and the heart of the village.
+Walking from the farm towards the village, our first neighbor is probably a 35-minute walk.
 We have no close neighbors due to the flooding of the surrounding jungle.
 The flooding of the surrounding area keeps people from trying to settle.

 A ciclid fish attempting to swim across our road during a flood

-We do have electricity, flush toilets and I have a hot water tank for heated showers.
-Drinking water comes from rain water off the roof and utility water is pumped either from the river or one of my fish ponds.
+We do have electricity, flush toilets, and I have a hot water tank for heated showers.
+Drinking water comes from rainwater off the roof, and utility water is pumped from the river.

-In the beginning there was a Belizean couple, Dan and Heather and me.
-Unfortunately both Mel and Hilda Hendy (the Belizeans) have both since passed.
-So while I continue to bike this bike ride only Dan and Heather are on the farm.
+In the beginning, there was a Belizean couple, Dan and Heather, and me.
+Unfortunately, both Mel and Hilda Hendy (the Belizeans) have both since passed.

-With Mel Hendy.
+With Mel Hendy shortly before his passing.
 One of my most treasured friends

-History of my assets As mentioned I moved down in January 1998.
-Unfortunately that move only lasted about 3 months.
-After getting down there I realized that I didn’t have a plan.
-Like many decisions in my life – I made this grand goal and then accomplished it and then was left with – well know what?
-After 3 months I decided to go back to Canada to pursue my business ambitions which you can hear about in more detail in the YouTube link posted above.
+As mentioned, I moved down in January 1998.
+Unfortunately, that move only lasted about three months.
+After getting down there, I realized that I didn’t have a plan.
+Like many decisions in my life, I made this grand goal and then accomplished it and then was left with – well, know what?
+After three months, I decided to go back to Canada to pursue my business ambitions, which you can hear about in more detail in the YouTube link posted above.
 But I vowed to return to Belize.
-Return I did but not until the last part of 2002 for 3 weeks.
+Return I did, but not until the last part of 2002, and for only weeks.
 The result of this trip was the desire to purchase land to build a house on.
-In 2003 I would return to Belize because Dan had sent a letter and suggested that maybe I would be interested in purchasing their house on a ¾ acre lot of land.
-I agreed that would be a good idea and came down to finalize the sale and spent 6 months in Belize.
+In 2003, I returned to Belize because Dan had sent a letter and suggested that maybe I would be interested in purchasing their house on a ¾ acre lot of land.
+I agreed that it would be a good idea and came down to finalize the sale, and spent six more months in Belize.

 Original build